precice/systemtests/docs/development.md

 ```
 docker run --user=precice -it -v $(pwd)/HT/partitioned-heat/fenics-fenics:/home/precice/Data/Input -v exchange:/home/precice/Data/Exchange fenics-adapter-user /bin/bash```
 ```
-Output can then be copied from the containers.
+Output can then be copied from the containers afterwards.

 ## If you want to run the tests based on code from a non-default branch

 Depending on the test case several code components are used (preCICE, bindings, adapter(s), tutorial).
-Sometimes it becomes necessary to use a branch that is different from the one that is used as default (e.g. `develop` is used for the preCICE images.
+Sometimes it becomes necessary to use a branch different from the default (e.g. `develop` is used for the preCICE images.
 See [here](https://github.com/precice/systemtests/blob/ec4ef9d4aedd0087dfb3a8ed98fdf7a1267c7751/precice/Dockerfile.Ubuntu1604.home#L50-L52)).

 ### Non-default branch for preCICE

 If you want to use a different branch for the preCICE image, you can just use the [`--branch` option](https://github.com/precice/systemtests/blob/master/system_testing.py#L178) when you run `system_testing.py`.